valderman/selda/website/pages/tutorial.md

 As Selda uses a lot of fancy type magic to achieve a safe yet flexible programming model, figuring out how to use it from type signatures alone can be hard.
-While the types keep queries nice and safe, the type errors when something goes wrong can be a bit daunting.
+While the types keep queries nice and safe, Haskell's type errors can be a bit daunting even under the best circumstances.

 This tutorial aims to give the reader a thorough intuition of how Selda works and why, to make those type errors more manageable and to help the reader avoid making them in the first place.

+Selda uses GHC's custom type error mechanism to make type errors more helpful, so if you encounter an error that confuses you even after reading this tutorial, please [file a bug](https://github.com/valderman/selda/issues/new) and we'll see what we can do about it.

 This tutorial assumes that the reader is already familiar with relational databases and can write and understand simple SQL queries.